Why Spatial Biology Enhances Spatial Transcriptomics Data

-Spatial Genomics and Spatial Transcriptomics: these terms carry an exciting space odyssey-like feel, even if they are taking place on planet Earth.
+Spatial Genomics: this term carries an exciting space odyssey-like feel, even if it is taking place on planet Earth.
 Even so, the field of spatial biology is by no means less thrilling and pioneering than the outer reaches of space.

 Understanding Spatial Biology

 Consider how GPS captures location coordinates within an area to create a map and track you within it.
 The same principle can be translated to spatial data on a cellular and molecular level.

 Through this technology, we can help map the spatial architecture of a cell and how it talks to and interacts with its surroundings.
 Spatial biology is like being inside a tissue sample at a molecular level.
 It enables single-cell analysis.
 Through spatial biology tools, you are empowered to see things that are not possible by sequencing or any other technologies out there.

-The GeoMx® Digital Spatial Profiler (DSP), makes spatial genomics and spatial transcriptomics in the life sciences industy possible.
+The NanoString GeoMx® Digital Spatial Profiler (DSP), makes spatial genomics and spatial transcriptomics in the life sciences industy possible.
 It uses software to visualize the spatial architecture and analyze multiple biomarkers of a tissue sample.

 Spatial Biology In Practice

 An increasing number of scientists are finding spatial biology extremely useful for studying oncology, immune-oncology, neurobiology, and even COVID research.
 Check out this link on how other scientists are using spatial biology for their research.

 Though single cell genomics and microscopic analysis can provide information on genes and protein expression.
 With spatial discrimination, these technologies have important pitfalls.

 - Gene analysis on microdissected or dissociated tissues.
 Gene expression from laser capture microdissection or single cells can be informative.
 But, the context of interactions with surrounding cells is lost.